nodejs/node/doc/api.markdown

 ### process.setuid(id)

 Sets the user identity of the process.
 (See setuid(2).)
-This is the numerical userid, not the username.
+This accepts either a numerical ID or a username string.
+If a username is specified, this method blocks while resolving it to a numerical ID.

     console.log('Current uid: ' + process.getuid());
     try {